arangodb/arangodb/Documentation/Manual/Upgrading14.md

 A specific ArangoDB database can be explicitly addressed by putting the database name into the URL.
 If the first part of the URL path is `/_db/...`, ArangoDB will interpret the `...` as the database name, and strip off the database name from the URL path for further processing.
-This allows any actions that use URL paths to remain fully functional.
+This allows any existing actions that use URL paths without database names to remain fully functional.

+For example, if the request URL is `http://127.0.0.1:8529/_db/mydb/some-method`, then ArangoDB will extract the database name `mydb` from the URL, and pass `/some-method` as the URL path to any internal or user-defined functions.

-If no database name is specified in the URL path, ArangoDB will use the algorithm described in @ref HttpDatabaseMapping to determine the database context for the request.
+If no database name is specified in the URL path via the `_db` prefix, ArangoDB will use the algorithm described in @ref HttpDatabaseMapping to determine the database context for the request.
 If no extra endpoints are used, the algorithm will default to the `_system` database.
 A just upgraded ArangoDB instance will have all its collections and applications be mapped to the `_system` database too, meaning an upgraded ArangoDB instance should remain fully functional.